AveYo/Compressed2TXT/README.md

 ## Typical usage
 Used mostly for sharing configs / scripts / dumps / captures as plain-text on message boards that lack proper file attachments, or to safekeep, run multiple tests and sharing binaries in malware analysis tasks

-## TIP: to prevent copy/paste line-endings issues with the script, use github's `clone or download` - `download ZIP` button
+To prevent copy/paste line-endings issues with the script, use github's `clone or download` - `download ZIP` button

 ## Uninstall
 `Compressed 2 TXT.bat` adds itself to the Send To right-click menu for convenience in usage.
 To remove, just run: